 - Everything is a chore: It can seem like things are difficult or tedious to do.
 Depression can make you feel like you can’t get out of bed.
 You may lack the energy or motivation to complete your most important tasks.

-- There is no way out: This persistent thought can lead to suicidal ideation.
+- Everything feels hopeless, like there is no way out: This persistent thought can lead to suicidal ideation.
 You may believe that life won’t ever get better.

 - You are hyper-functioning: Some people want to prove to themselves and others that they are okay.
 They may busy themselves with work, school, or other activities to try to avoid being with their feelings.